-- (i) 100% in the conventional exploitation concessions (not operated) as detailed bellow: - 25 de Mayo Medanito S.E., located in the Province of Río Negro and maturing in 2026; - Jagüel de los Machos, located in the Province of Río Negro and maturing in 2025; - Entre Lomas Neuquén, Entre Lomas Río Negro, both maturing in 2026; - Jarilla Quemada (in Agua Amarga area); located in the Province of Río Negro and maturing in 2040; and - Charco del Palenque (in Agua Amarga area) located in the Province of Río Negro and maturing in 2034.
+- (i) 100% in the conventional exploitation concessions (not operated) as detailed below: - 25 de Mayo Medanito S.E., located in the Province of Río Negro and maturing in 2036; - Jagüel de los Machos, located in the Province of Río Negro and maturing in 2035; - Entre Lomas Neuquén and Entre Lomas Río Negro, maturing in 2026 and 2036, respectively; - Jarilla Quemada (in Agua Amarga area); located in the Province of Río Negro and maturing in 2040; and - Charco del Palenque (in Agua Amarga area) located in the Province of Río Negro and maturing in 2034.

-All of these areas are operated by Petrolera Aconcagua Energía S.A. ("Aconcagua") (Note 1.2.1).
+These areas are operated by Petrolera Aconcagua Energía S.A. ("Aconcagua").

-(ii) 100% in the unconventional exploitation concessions (operated) as detailed bellow:

-- Bajada del Palo Oeste and Bajada del Palo Este, located in the Province of Neuquen, both maturing in 2053; - Aguada Federal and Bandurria Norte, located in the Province of Neuquen, both maturing in 2050.

-(iii) 84.62% in Coirón Amargo Norte conventional exploitation concession (operated); located in the Province of Neuquen, maturing in 2036.

-(iv) 90% in Águila Mora unconventional exploitation concession (operated); located in the Province of Neuquen, maturing in 2054.
+- (ii) 100% in the unconventional exploitation concessions (operated) as detailed below: - Bajada del Palo Oeste and Bajada del Palo Este, located in the Province of Neuquen, both maturing in 2053; - Aguada Federal and Bandurria Norte, located in the Province of Neuquen, both maturing in 2050. - (iii) 84.62% in Coirón Amargo Norte conventional exploitation concession (operated); located in the Province of Neuquen, maturing in 2036. - (iv) 90% in Águila Mora unconventional exploitation concession (operated); located in the Province of Neuquen, maturing in 2054.